awrice/startup/README.md

 * **Application elements** - There is a good understanding of what is the main body and what is the header and footer
 * **Application text content** - Everything is in Arial or Sans serif to give it a modernized, not-to-complex look
 * **Application images** - All the images are sized correctly and are shown in a stylized way

+## Javascript Deliverable
+(Required) Simon JavaScript deployed to your production environment (Required) A link to your GitHub startup repository prominently displayed on your application's home page (Required) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable Significant use of JavaScript to create a viable working application 20% JavaScript support for future login.
+20% JavaScript support for future database data.
+20% JavaScript support for future WebSocket.
+30% JavaScript support for your application's interaction logic.
+10% - Multiple Git commits with meaningful comments.